 But this works only in present simple because in the rest of the tenses this doesn't happen like that:

-She is having a lot of problems She isn't having many problems Is she having any problem?
+CONTINUOUSShe is having a lot of problems She isn't having many problems Is she having any problem?
+PRESENT

 No comments: